-In keeping with our sightseeing plans Bali, after our day exploring temples and waterfalls, we decided to have one day off just spent relaxing!
-On this one day off, I decided we had to spend that day on the beach.
-The others took some convincing, however.
+In keeping with our sightseeing plans Bali, after our day exploring stunning temples and waterfalls, we decided to have one day off just spent relaxing!
+On this one day off, I decided we had to spend that day on the beach, at Sundays Beach Club in Bali.

-See beaches in Bali can be hit or miss, if you get the right place, it is absolutely gorgeous and the perfect place to spend a day.
+You see, beaches in Bali can be hit or miss, if you get the right place, it is absolutely gorgeous and the perfect place to spend a day.
 Get it wrong and you’ll be on a dirty, grimy spot being hassled to buy souvenirs you neither want nor need.

-Being in Ubud, we were probably 1–2 hours away (depending on traffic) and our original plan was to get a taxi there and a taxi back but one we considered the price, it just made sense to get our villa driver for the day.
+Being in Ubud, it was probably 1–2 hours away (depending on traffic) and our original plan was to get a taxi to Sundays Beach Club in Bali and a taxi back.
+Though considering the price, it just made sense to get our villa driver for the day.

 (*He insisted on sticking around the area but we were more than happy for him to just leave us there and spend the rest of the time in-between then and picking us up back at home).

-Sundays Beach club is first of all – not open only on Sundays but secondly one of the few spots where you have to pay an entry fee into.
+But, secondly, it’s one of the few spots where you have to pay an entry fee into.
 It’s part of a hotel and so is more cut off than some of the other beaches.

-In the past, the entry fee used to be given to you as credit to have at the bar/restaurant but now, half of it goes towards watersports (stand up paddling boards, snorkelling equipment…etc) and the other half towards credit at the bar/restaurant.
+In the past, the entry fee used to be given to you as a credit to have at the bar/restaurant but now, half of it goes towards watersports (stand up paddling boards, snorkelling equipment…etc) and the other half towards credit at the bar/restaurant.

-We settled in very quickly with cocktails (actually that was just for Georgia and I – Lloyd and Chris decided to have beers though Lloyd quickly changed his mind and joined in.
+Actually, that was just for Georgia and me; Lloyd and Chris decided to have beers though Lloyd quickly changed his mind and joined in.

-It wasn’t until we stood up to get lunch that we realised he was very right indeed – they were strong!
+It wasn’t until we stood up to get lunch that we realised he was very right indeed; they were strong!

 Wobbling to the lunch table, we soon sobered up over more food than we really should admit to having eaten in one sitting.

 This pretty much resulted in fits of giggles as we tried to get one person on board, then 2 at a time, then 3 (we never quite got 3 on properly).

-It may have been the wine talking at this point but my goodness it looked absolutely gorgeous!
+It may have been the wine talking at this point but my goodness it looked absolutely gorgeous.
 It was the perfect farewell to a gorgeous day and a fantastic hello to a brilliant evening.

 Dinner’s just getting started here and when you leave is entirely up to you.

-We finished off the party in our own infinity pool over-looking the jungle (not that you could tell by the time we arrived back).
+We finished off the party in our own infinity pool overlooking the jungle (not that you could tell by the time we arrived back).

-I love when trips are all balanced out like this one had been so far… a bit of culture/sightseeing and a whole lot of relaxing!
+I love when trips are all balanced out as this one had been so far.
+You know, a bit of culture and sightseeing, plus a whole lot of relaxing!